ddnexus/pagy/docs/extras.md

 ## Javascript

-The `compact`, `items` and `responsive` extras use javascript, so if you use any of them you should load the [pagy.js](https://github.com/ddnexus/pagy/blob/master/lib/pagy/extras/javascripts/pagy.js) file:
+The `compact`, `items` and `responsive` extras use javascript, so if you use any of them you should load the [pagy.js](https://github.com/ddnexus/pagy/blob/master/lib/pagy/extras/javascripts/pagy.js) file, and run `Pagy.init()` on window load.

 ### In rails apps